-The applicant should hold a PhD in cell biology or biophysics.
-A deep experience in advanced live-cell fluorescence microscopy methods is a prerequisite.
-Good knowledge the chromatin field will also be appreciated.
+The applicant should hold a PhD in biophysics or soft matter physics.
+A proven experience in either fluorescence fluctuation microscopy methods (FCS, ICS...) or data processing and mathematical modeling, is a prerequisite.
+Some knowledge in the chromatin field will also be appreciated.